I’ve lost count of the number of conversations I’ve had at events or in my sweater fitting classes that went something like this:

 – Have someone else take your measurements.
 Seriously I know it’s tempting to do yourself but if you can accurately measure yourself you’ve also figured out how to clone yourself and should probably stick with being the evil mastermind you obviously are and not worry too much about making a nice sweater.
 My favourite illustration of how you can’t even take simple measurements of yourself accurately is that if you put a tape measure around the fullest part of someone else’s bust, hold the tape measure loosely in place and then ask them to lower their arms the tape measure will slide further out.
 And, unless you always walk around with your arms sticking straight out from your sides you want the second measurement.
 Try taking that yourself.

 – Wear the undergarments you’re going to wear with the sweater.
-Whether that means a push up bra, a light sports bra, a retro bullet bra (Triumph do a bunch of styles with a slightly vintage without being costumey shape that makes a big difference to retro outfits), a prosthetic, nothing at all, or binding to minimise your breasts, I don’t care but it’s going to change your overall shape, possibly including things like posture.
+Whether that means a push up bra, a light sports bra, a retro bullet bra, a prosthetic, nothing at all, or a binder, I don’t care but it’s going to change your overall shape, possibly including things like posture.
 This is different from considering the layers you might wear under something like a jacket, which can be considered when adding ease for a particular garment.
-I don’t care what you like to wear, but I do care that if you’re wearing a bra that it fits.
-If you are not absolutely, perfectly certain that you’re wearing a well fitted bra go take care of that before proceeding to take any measurements.
+If you do prefer to wear a structured bra and are not absolutely, perfectly certain that you’re wearing a well fitted bra go take care of that before proceeding to take any measurements.

 How can you tell you might be wearing the wrong size?
 First of all, if you used any formula like that above.
 But most obviously, you’re probably uncomfortable.
 The band riding up or sliding around in any way is an indication that it’s too loose, and since the band will stretch out over time it should be initially snug on the loosest hooks.
 If it’s cutting in uncomfortably though it’s too small or sitting in the wrong place on your body.
 If the cups cut into your breast tissue anywhere or some is spilling over the top when they’re either the wrong size and / or the wrong shape – spacing also makes a big difference.
 If the straps keep sliding down your shoulders unless you tighten them so much they leave dents that’s a sign again that the band is too wide, not that you just need to get used to the straps being tight – they’re sliding off because they’re too widely spaced.
 When taking measurements flags such as a reasonable difference between high and full bust measurements, other measurements corresponding to a smaller garment size than your full bust would indicate, a difference of more than 1-2″ between front and back shoulder to underbust lengths, are a good indication that you should be a wearing a bra with a cup size larger than B-C and that if you are not it might be a good idea to get fitted.